-Early Morning at Bay Furnace Campground, near Munising, Michigan
+Early morning at the Bay Furnace Campground, near Munising, Michigan

 For the first several years of our tours around Lake Superior we were tent camping and stayed at an occasional motel for variety or when inclement weather materially reduced the "pleasures" of tenting!
 Since 2005 most of our trips have been made in our newly acquired RV, a Winnebago Rialta.
 So we are acquainted with both styles of camping - tents and RVs.
 Most of the parks we've recommended offer decent sites for both kinds of camping.

 Below we've organized our camping links according to seven regions around Lake Superior.
 Clicking on the heading will take you to the detailed links and info page for each region.

 Our Lake Superior campground reviews & camping recommendations here span our experience canoe and tent camping in the wild's of Ontario, camping in the relative comforts of an established campground, and camping in, what to us - as life long tent campers - the luxury of a motor home.
 So we try to cover noteworthy campgrounds in all categories from more primitive to modern.
 Our profiled campgrounds include village parks, county parks, state parks, national parks and national forest campgrounds, and a few privately operated campgrounds.